Support their journey

 World First for Cheetah Conservation

 The two cheetah from Howletts Wild Animal Park are the latest animals moved by The Aspinall Foundation from the UK to a new life in the wilds of their ancestral homeland of South Africa.
 This groundbreaking project is the first time a hand-raised cheetah has left the UK for rewilding in Africa.

 Saba & Nairo, who were born at Port Lympne Hotel & Reserve, left the UK in February to move to Ashia Cheetah Sanctuary to settle in and prepare for the wild.
-They will then move to Mount Camdeboo Private Reserve where they will undergo a rewilding process innovatively designed by the Ashia team.
+In June, the pair moved to Mount Camdeboo Private Reserve where they are currently undergoing a rewilding process innovatively designed by the Ashia team.

 None of this is possible without your support.
 We aim to raise £100,000 to fund the move, rewilding, release and continued monitoring of Saba & Nairo.
 Donating just £10 will bring the boys one step closer to their new life in South Africa.Follow us for updates